Faust

 1888: A one-man performance called an Extract from Faust formed part of Charles du Val's repertoire on his tour of South Africa, and Boonzaier (1923) records seeing it in the Old Mutual Hall in Darling Street, Cape Town, during November of this year, with Du Val playing all three the leading roles.

-1966: A production of Parts One and Two Faust was performed in the Afrikaans version by W.J.
-Erlank, was done by the Drama Department of Stellenbosch University for the opening of the H.B.
+1966: A production of Faust, Part One was performed in the Afrikaans version by W.J.
+Erlank, was done by the Universiteitsteater Stellenbosch for the opening of the H.B.
 Thom Theatre in Stellenbosch in 1966.
 It was directed by Fred Engelen, assisted by Rina la Grange, set design by Keith Anderson, costume design by Elaine Aucamp, choreography by Libby van Blerk, lighting and sound design by Fred Engelen, songs by Jan Bouws, organ music and improvisations by Boudewijn Scholten, Production management by Emile Aucamp, Stage Manangement by Pieter de Swardt.
-The cast consisted of professionals, departmental staff and students and included Siegfried Mynhardt as Mephistopheles, Pieter Bredenkamp as Faust, Fred Stephens as Wagner, Tine Balder as Margaretha and Rina Botha as Martha. others who would later become prominent in the theatre included Pieter Joubert, Gretchen Holzapfel, Herman Pretorius, Johan Esterhuizen, Mees Xteen, Charles Fryer, John Cartwright, Rita Sierts-Ehlers, Woutrine Theron, Rahila Steyn, Annalize van der Ryst, W. Laurie.
+The cast consisted of professionals, departmental staff and students and included Siegfried Mynhardt as Mephistopheles, Pieter Bredenkamp as Faust, Fred Stephens as Wagner, Tine Balder as Margaretha and Rina Botha as Martha. others who would later become prominent in the theatre included Pieter Joubert, Gretchen Holzapfel, Herman Pretorius, Johan Esterhuizen, Mees Xteen, Charles Fryer, John Cartwright, Rita Sierts-Ehlers, Woutrine Theron, Rahila Steyn, Annelise van der Ryst, W. Laurie.

-In 197* The Drama Department of the University of Pretoria did an Afrikaans version of Faust, Part One in Die Masker theatre, directed by Louw Odendaal with Ben Kruger as "Faust".
+1970s: The Drama Department of the University of Pretoria did the Afrikaans version of Faust, Part One in Die Masker theatre, directed by Louw Odendaal with Ben Kruger as "Faust".

 Faust an opera by Gounod